TEACHERS

 JOHN BERGAMO

-www.pas.org/about/hall-of-fame/john-bergamo MAESTRO John Bergamo, my 3rd tabla teacher and man with 3 feet one in jazz, one in 20th century music and another foot(?) in world music.
-An amazing man and an amazing musician who continues to show me the way. |
+www.pas.org/about/hall-of-fame/john-bergamo MAESTRO John Bergamo, my 3rd tabla teacher and man with 3 feet one in jazz, one in 20th century music and another foot(?) in world music. an amazing man and an amazing musician who continues to show me the way. |

 ![]() |